 Other Developments: In September 2017, we announced our support of the Foundation for a Smoke-Free World (the "Foundation").
+The Foundation is an independent, nonprofit organization dedicated to reducing the health impacts of smoking as set out in its Articles of Incorporation and its Bylaws.
 In September 2020, our pledge agreement with the Foundation was amended.
-We contributed \$45 million in 2020, \$40 million in 2021, \$17.5 million in 2022, and expect to contribute up to \$35 million annually from 2023 through 2029, as specified in the amended pledge agreement.
-To date, we have contributed a total of \$267 million.
-The Foundation is an independent body and is governed by its independent Board of Directors.
-The Foundation's role, as set out in its corporate charter, includes funding research in the field of tobacco harm reduction, encouraging measures that reduce the harm caused by smoking, and assessing the effect of reduced cigarette consumption on the industry value chain.
+We contributed \$45 million in 2020, \$40 million in 2021, \$17.5 million in 2022, and had expected to contribute up to \$35 million annually from 2023 through 2029, as specified in the amended pledge agreement.
+The Foundation and PMI have now agreed to terminate the existing pledge agreement and PMI has made final grant payments totaling \$140 million, commensurate with the early termination of the pledge agreement.